 Learn about BRCA1/2 mutations and breast cancer risk in men.

 Learn more about gene mutations and breast cancer risk in women.

-Learn about risk-lowering options for women at higher risk.
+Learn about breast cancer screening and risk-lowering options for women at higher risk.

-Your family history of breast and other cancers is important to discuss with your health care provider.
+It's important to discuss your family history of breast cancer and other health conditions with your health care provider.
 This information helps your provider understand your risk of breast cancer.

 Susan G. Komen®'s My Family Health History Tool

 Our Support section offers a list of resources to help find local and online support groups for people with BRCA1 and BRCA2 gene mutations and those with BRCA1/2-related cancer.

 For example, FORCE is an organization that offers online support for people at higher risk of breast, ovarian or other cancers related to family history or inherited gene mutations.

 Sharsheret offers online support for Jewish women with hereditary breast and/or ovarian cancer.